Tretinoin: a dermatologist’s guide for patients

 Tretinoin comes in three different formulations: creams, gels and a lotion.
 They have different benefits and uses, and the right formulation greatly depends on your type of skin and your concern.

-Tretinoin concentrations
+Tretinoin strengths

 Tretinoin cream comes in different concentrations such as 0.01%, 0.02%, 0.025%, 0.05%, 0.08%, and 0.1%.
 The mildest concentration is 0.01% and the most potent concentration is 0.1%.